rgimad/kos_mbedtls/notes.md

 - to prevent compilation error i commented out #define MBEDTLS_NET_C in include/mbedtls/config.h\
     TODO rewrite library/net_sockets.c so that it would work in kolibri & uncomment #define MBEDTLS_NET_C in config.h

+- in kosnet maybe rename "close" function cause libc already has other "close"

+####Other:\

+- Order in which you list libs in ldflags matter !